 - Increase the amount of progesterone

 - Reduce the amount of estrogen

 Uterine Cancer, if detected at early stages is easy to cure.
-Endometrial Cancer can usually be cured while uterine sarcoma is harder to cure.
-Removing the uterus along with the surrounding affected organs generally aids in curing the Cancer.
-But at the later stages when the Cancer spreads to distant body parts then different treatments needs to be implemented.
+Endometrial Cancer is usually cured with proper treatment while uterine sarcoma is harder to cure.
+Removing the uterus along with the surrounding affected organs is generally the go to solution, though it ends up in menopause and infertility.

 Though cure at later stages become slim, but there is a great possibility of finding cure even after cancer has metastasized.
 The patient and healthcare team should work closely towards the progress of treatment.

 Open conversations about the symptoms, side-effects, mental health, emotional conditions, coping and recovering helps in better prognosis.